-We have not developed a strong Customer base and we have not generated sustainable revenue since inception.
+We have only recently developed a significant customer base and we have not generated sustainable revenue since inception.
 There can be no assurance that we will be able to do so in the future.
 We will incur significant losses in launching products and we may not realize sufficient subscriptions or profits in order to sustain our business.

-We have not yet developed a strong Customer base and we have not generated sustainable revenue since inception.
+We have only recently demonstrated growth in our customer base and we have not generated sustainable revenue since inception.
 We are subject to the substantial risk of failure facing businesses seeking to develop and commercialize new products and technologies.
 Maintaining and improving our platform will require significant capital.
 We also incur substantial accounting, legal and other overhead costs as a public company.
-If our offerings to Customers are unsuccessful, result in insufficient revenue or result in us not being able to sustain revenue, we will be forced to reduce expenses, which may result in an inability to gain new Customers.
+If our offerings to customers are unsuccessful, result in insufficient revenue or result in us not being able to sustain revenue, we will be forced to reduce expenses, which may result in an inability to gain new customers.

 Our business model relies on us successfully licensing our platform and providing services to colleges, universities, and businesses for creation and online delivery of their learning products.
-If we fail to attract Customers, or to negotiate agreements with them that provide us with sustainable revenue, it will impair our ability to operate and grow our business.
+If we fail to attract customers, or to negotiate agreements with them that provide us with sustainable revenue, it will impair our ability to operate and grow our business.

 We may not be able to convince educational institutions and businesses that our methods will produce better outcomes than their current approaches to online learning products, in a cost-effective manner.
 We may also not be able to convince them to dedicate significant resources to moving courses onto our platform and gain their trust in operating them collaboratively.
-If our learning products are not better, or only modestly better than the incumbent versions, we will be unable to grow and gain more Customers, which will materially harm our business.
+If our learning products are not better, or only modestly better than the incumbent versions, we will be unable to grow and gain more customers, which will materially harm our business.

-We will be relying on our college, university and museum Customers to drive enrollment and revenue and continue to license our platform and pay for our services.
+We will be relying on our college, university and museum customers to drive enrollment and revenue and continue to license our platform and pay for our services.